 Frontiers of Children’s Rights

-Please find the draft programme, developed by Prof. Ton Liefaard, UNICEF Chair in Children’s Rights at Leiden University, and Prof. Julia Sloth-Nielsen, Professor of Children’s Rights in the Developing World at Leiden University, here.
-We will publish the final programme as soon as it is ready.
+The programme is being developed by Prof. Ton Liefaard, UNICEF Chair in Children’s Rights and Vice-Dean of Leiden Law School (Leiden University), and Prof. Julia Sloth-Nielsen, Professor of Children’s Rights in the Developing World at Leiden University.
+Please find the tentative programme here.

 Frontiers of Children’s Rights provides a comprehensive children’s rights course, which takes a close look at contemporary children’s rights issues from a legal perspective accompanied by reflections from other academic disciplines, legal systems, local perceptions and realities.
 Themes include: juvenile justice, alternative care, protection and participation of children in (armed) conflict, emerging global issues and children's rights and digital technologies.